gorepo-cli/gorepo-cli/README.md

 ## Philosophy

 - The CLI should be dumb to use.
 The dumber the better.
+- The CLI should allow running all commands from anywhere in the monorepo
 - The CLI should allow running all CI/CD commands for all modules at once (test, lint, build, etc.)
-- The CLI should allow all commands to be be ran from anywhere in the monorepo
 - The CLI should favorite a flat monorepo structure, but should be able to handle nested folders
-- The CLI should be non-intrusive and should not modify anything unless approved explicitely by the user
+- The CLI should be non-intrusive and should not modify anything unless approved explicitly by the user
 - The CLI should allow the user to add modules from templates, and add custom templates
 - The CLI could be controlling docker, git and git hooks for the user
 - The CLI could also handle incremental builds and deployments, given the user configures a storage